apache/arrow/docs/source/java/install.rst

 Installing Manually
 *******************

-Steps involved to install to local Maven repository manually:

 1. Decide nightly packages repository to use, for example: https://github.com/ursacomputing/crossbow/releases/tag/nightly-2022-03-19-0-github-java-jars
 2. Add packages to your pom.xml, for example: flight-core (it depends on: arrow-format, arrow-vector, arrow-memeory-core and arrow-memory-netty).